knoxjeffrey/knoxjeffrey.github.io/_posts/2016-04-11-amazon-beanstalk-and-rails.markdown

 One other thing I needed to setup for this application was to configure https.
 [This documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https.html) talks you through how to set it up and in this example I'll simply use a self signed certificate.
 Do not use this production though, it's just for simplicity in this example!

-Follow the steps to create private key, CSR and certificate, but I found I could follow the rest of the steps to upload the certificate because the command line interface had changed from what the docs were describing so I had to hunt around for another way to do it.
+Follow the steps to create private key, CSR and certificate, but I found I couldn't follow the rest of the steps to upload the certificate because the command line interface had changed from what the docs were describing so I had to hunt around for another way to do it.

 Once again I had to go back to the EC2 Dashboard and on the list of options on the left hand side you'll see and option for 'Load Balancers' which you need to click.